succinctlabs/op-succinct/book/advanced/cost-estimator.md

 This command will split the block range into smaller ranges to model the workload run by `op-succinct`.
 It will then fetch the required data for generating the ZKP for each of these ranges, and execute the SP1 `range` program.
 Once each program finishes, it will collect the statistics and output the aggregate statistics.

-Once the execution of the range is complete, the cost estimator will output the aggregate statistics and write them to a CSV file in `execution-reports/{chain_id}/{start_block}-{end_block}.csv`.
+Once the execution of the range is complete, the cost estimator will output the aggregate statistics and write them to a CSV file at `execution-reports/{chain_id}/{start_block}-{end_block}.csv`.

 > The execution of the cost estimator can be quite slow, especially for large block ranges.
 We recommend first running the cost estimator over a small block range to get a sense of how long it takes.